By Allison Campbell-Jensen

 As he created his sound art installation “Hydrophonics,” Nicholas Bauch consulted with a number of people around the University of Minnesota Twin Cities.
 Among them were Benjamin Wiggins, Alexis Logsdon, and Ryan Mattke from the Libraries.

-“I wouldn’t have been able to put this together in a summer without having access to the materials and knowledge of the Libraries and CLA,” says Bauch, who is a 2021 Human in the Data Fellow and graduates from the Master of Fine Art program in September.
+“I wouldn’t have been able to put this together in a summer without having access to the materials and knowledge of the Libraries and CLA,” says Bauch, who is a 2021 Human in the Data Fellow (fellowship funding is from Research Computing) and graduates from the Master of Fine Art program in September.